-The following tables set forth loan to Aircraft value ratios for the Equipment Notes that may be issued in respect of each of the 25 aircraft that may be financed pursuant to this Offering, as of initial issuance (assuming all Equipment Notes were issued as of the Issuance Date of the Certificates) and the Regular Distribution Dates thereafter.
-Except for the five Aircraft that have been delivered prior to the date hereof, the Equipment Notes are expected to be issued at or around the time of delivery of the related Aircraft, and such remaining deliveries are currently scheduled for January 2019 to July 2019.
-The loan to value ratio was obtained by dividing (i) the outstanding balance (assuming no payment default) of such Equipment Notes, plus, in the case of the Series A Equipment Notes, the outstanding balance (assuming no payment default) of the Series AA Equipment Notes, determined immediately after giving effect to the payments scheduled to be made on each such Regular Distribution Date by (ii) the appraised value of the Aircraft securing such Equipment Notes (see "Description of the Aircraft at issuance of the Equipment Notes included in each table depreciates by approximately 3% of the initial appraised value per year after the year of delivery of such Aircraft, in each case prior to the final expected Regular Distribution Date.
+The following tables set forth loan to Aircraft value ratios for the Senior Equipment Notes and Series B Equipment Notes that may be issued in respect of each of the 19 aircraft that may be financed pursuant to this Offering and the Senior Certificates Offering (assuming that United elects to finance the four Boeing 787-10 aircraft with the earliest scheduled delivery months from Boeing from among the five aircraft of such model eligible to be financed in this Offering and the Senior Certificates Offering), as of initial issuance (assuming all Equipment Notes were issued as of the Issuance Date of the Class B Certificates) and the Regular Distribution Dates thereafter.
+Except for the two Aircraft that have been delivered prior to the date hereof, the Equipment Notes are expected to be issued at or around the time of delivery of the related Aircraft, and such remaining deliveries are currently scheduled for September 2019 to February 2020.
+The loan to value ratio was obtained by dividing (i) the outstanding balance (assuming no payment default) of such Equipment Notes plus, in the case of the Series A Equipment Notes and the Series B Equipment Notes, the outstanding balance (assuming no payment default) of the Equipment Notes ranking senior to such Equipment Notes as to payments, determined immediately after giving effect to the payments scheduled to be made on each such Regular Distribution Date by (ii) the appraised value of the Aircraft securing such Equipment Notes (see "Description of the Aircraft and the Appraisals-The Appraisals"), subject to the "Depreciation Assumption".
+The Depreciation Assumption contemplates that the value of each Aircraft at issuance of the Equipment Notes included in each table depreciates by approximately 3% of the initial appraised value per year after the year of delivery of such Aircraft, in each case prior to the final expected Regular Distribution Date.
 Other rates or methods of depreciation may result in materially different loan to Aircraft value ratios, and no assurance can be given (i) that the depreciation rates and method assumed for the purposes of the tables are the ones most likely to occur or (ii) as to the actual future value of any Aircraft.
 Thus, the tables should not be considered a forecast or prediction of expected or likely loan to Aircraft value ratios, but simply a mathematical calculation based on one set of assumptions.
+In addition, if United elects to finance under this Offering and the Senior Certificates Offering the last scheduled delivery of the five Boeing 787-10 aircraft eligible for such financing, the amortization schedule of the Equipment Notes for such aircraft will be the same as the one for the aircraft of the same model listed below that has not been and will not be financed under this Offering and the Senior Certificates Offering.
+The appraised value of the Boeing 787-10 aircraft with the later scheduled delivery is not less than the earlier scheduled deliveries of the same model, and therefore the loan to value ratios for the aircraft with the later scheduled delivery will not be higher than the earlier scheduled deliveries of the same model set forth below.

-A. Boeing 737 MAX 9
+A. Boeing 787-9